radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 This setting is required for RDS Custom.
 * **DBClusterIdentifier**: string: The identifier of the DB cluster that the instance will belong to.
+* **DBClusterSnapshotIdentifier**: string: The identifier for the RDS for MySQL Multi-AZ DB cluster snapshot to restore from.
+For more information on Multi-AZ DB clusters, see Multi-AZ deployments with two readable standby DB instances in the Amazon RDS User Guide .

+Constraints:
+ * Must match the identifier of an existing Multi-AZ DB cluster snapshot.
+ * Can't be specified when DBSnapshotIdentifier is specified.
+ * Must be specified when DBSnapshotIdentifier isn't specified.
+ * If you are restoring from a shared manual Multi-AZ DB cluster snapshot, the DBClusterSnapshotIdentifier must be the ARN of the shared snapshot.
+ * Can't be the identifier of an Aurora DB cluster snapshot.
+ * Can't be the identifier of an RDS for PostgreSQL Multi-AZ DB cluster snapshot.
+* **DBInstanceArn**: string (ReadOnly): The Amazon Resource Name (ARN) for the DB instance.
 * **DBInstanceClass**: string: The compute and memory capacity of the DB instance, for example, db.m4.large.
 Not all DB instance classes are available in all AWS Regions, or for all database engines.
 * **DBInstanceIdentifier**: string (Identifier): A name for the DB instance.
 If you specify a name, AWS CloudFormation converts it to lowercase.
 If you don't specify a name, AWS CloudFormation generates a unique physical ID and uses that ID for the DB instance.
+* **DbiResourceId**: string (ReadOnly): The AWS Region-unique, immutable identifier for the DB instance.
+This identifier is found in AWS CloudTrail log entries whenever the AWS KMS key for the DB instance is accessed.
 * **DBName**: string: The meaning of this parameter differs according to the database engine you use.
 * **DBParameterGroupName**: string: The name of an existing DB parameter group or a reference to an AWS::RDS::DBParameterGroup resource created in the template.
 * **DBSecurityGroups**: string[]: A list of the DB security groups to assign to the DB instance.
 The list can include both the name of existing DB security groups or references to AWS::RDS::DBSecurityGroup resources created in the template.
 * **DBSnapshotIdentifier**: string (WriteOnly): The name or Amazon Resource Name (ARN) of the DB snapshot that's used to restore the DB instance.
 If you're restoring from a shared manual DB snapshot, you must specify the ARN of the snapshot.
 * **DBSubnetGroupName**: string: A DB subnet group to associate with the DB instance.
 If you update this value, the new subnet group must be a subnet group in a new VPC.
+* **DBSystemId**: string (ReadOnly): The Oracle system ID (Oracle SID) for a container database (CDB).
+The Oracle SID is also the name of the CDB.
+This setting is valid for RDS Custom only.
-* **DeleteAutomatedBackups**: bool: A value that indicates whether to remove automated backups immediately after the DB instance is deleted.
+* **DeleteAutomatedBackups**: bool (WriteOnly): A value that indicates whether to remove automated backups immediately after the DB instance is deleted.
 This parameter isn't case-sensitive.
 The default is to remove automated backups immediately after the DB instance is deleted.
 * **DeletionProtection**: bool: A value that indicates whether the DB instance has deletion protection enabled.
 The database can't be deleted when deletion protection is enabled.
 By default, deletion protection is disabled.
 * **Domain**: string: The Active Directory directory ID to create the DB instance in.
 Currently, only MySQL, Microsoft SQL Server, Oracle, and PostgreSQL DB instances can be created in an Active Directory Domain.
 * **DomainIAMRoleName**: string: Specify the name of the IAM role to be used when making API calls to the Directory Service.